Bermuda Electric Light Company

 The standard voltage in Bermuda is 120 V and the standard frequency is 60 Hz AC.
 Flat, two-pronged plugs (Type A) are in use.
 All US and Canadian appliances work on the island, without voltage converters or adapters.

 History

 BELCO was incorporated in 1904 as the Bermuda Electric Light, Power & Traction Company (B.E.L.P.&T.), and started to supply electricity in Bermuda on 1 May 1908.
-The Company purchased its present site on Serpentine Road, Hamilton in 1909 and moved its operations there.
+The company purchased its present site on Serpentine Road, Hamilton, in 1909 and moved its operations there.

-On May 5, 2005, BELCO completed the 20-year development of the East Power Station, officially bringing the last of eight new engines online.
-At the same time, the Company began working on a new integrated resources plan (IRP) for the next 20 years, taking into account the Island's development and emerging issues, including renewable energy and sustainable development and energy efficiency.
+On 5 May 2005, BELCO completed the 20-year development of the East Power Station, officially bringing the last of eight new engines online.
+At the same time, the company began working on a new integrated resources plan (IRP) for the next 20 years, taking into account the island's development and emerging issues, including renewable energy and sustainable development and energy efficiency.

-On June 3, 2019 BELCO agreed to be purchased by Algonquin Power and Utilities Corp for approx. US$365 million.
+On 3 June 2019, BELCO's parent company, Ascendant Group, agreed to be purchased by Canadian utility conglomerate Algonquin Power & Utilities for approximately US$365 million.
+The sale was approved by shareholders on 9 August 2019, approved by regulators in October 2020, and completed on 9 November 2020.